 Launching graphic designing and animation applications such as Adobe Photoshop, Adobe Premier, or Illustrator altogether at the same time puts a load on the CPU.
 These resource-hungry apps result in high CPU usage, so, you need to stop them from running automatically when the system starts.

 In addition to these, there are this-party extensions that might be consuming high CPU usage or causing errors.
 So, try deleting them permanently from your system if you do not need them.
 In case you need these extensions, search for an alternate option with better system compatibility.
+If you frequently work with graphic design and video editing software, consider managing your startup items to prevent a number of video editors from simultaneously loading at boot, optimizing your Mac’s performance for a smoother workflow.
 All these practices, when implemented carefully, may help optimize your Mac’s productivity multifold.